eddiedozier/ReactFileUpload/FileUpload.Web/README.md

+## Installation Instructions
-## To Run this project locally simply download and perform npm-install to restore packages.
+To run this project locally simply download and run the yarn command in the terminal to restore packages.